ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 Unfortunately, the evidence does not support this hypothesis [[source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4803033/)].
 Instead, the prevailing theory is the **Constrained Energy Expenditure Model** (right diagram in the figure above).
 In this model, more exercise does not necessarily mean more energy expenditure.
 Assuming all else is equal, exercising a moderate amount compared to exercising profusely has very little difference on weight loss.

-[Kurzgesagt](https://www.youtube.com/@kurzgesagt) has a really good video [video](https://www.youtube.com/watch?v=lPrjP4A_X4s) explaining this phenomenon.
+[Kurzgesagt](https://www.youtube.com/@kurzgesagt) has a really good [video](https://www.youtube.com/watch?v=lPrjP4A_X4s) explaining this phenomenon.
 The intuitive explanation is that your body is built to adapt.
-If it realizes that you exercise everyday, then it will compensate in various ways to burn less calories while at rest.
-So unless you are running a marathon everyday, your daily energy expenditure is essentially constant regardless of the volume of physical activity (as long as it's more than zero).
+If it realizes that you exercise every day, then it will compensate in various ways to burn fewer calories while at rest.
+So unless you are running a marathon every day, your daily energy expenditure is essentially constant regardless of the volume of physical activity (as long as it's more than zero).

 <br />

-### You Can't Choose What Fat you Lose
+### You Can't Choose What Fat You Lose

 On social media you will sometimes see people claim that a certain workout is designed to burn belly-fat.
 This is complete nonsense.

 Unfortunately, you do not get to choose what fat your body burns.
 This is entirely genetic.
 But if you keep dieting, your body will eventually burn the belly fat.
-Eventually the distribution of fat will be more or less even.
+Over time, the distribution of fat will become more or less even.

 <br />